biosimulators/Biosimulators_AMICI/CONTRIBUTING.md

 * `README.md`: Overview of the repository
 * `biosimulators_amici/`: Python code for a BioSimulators-compliant command-line interface to AMICI
 * `tests/`: unit tests for the command-line interface
-* `setup.py`: installation script for the command-line interface
-* `setup.cfg`: configuration for the installation of the command-line interface
-* `requirements.txt`: dependencies for the command-line interface
-* `requirements.optional.txt`: optional dependencies for the command-line interface
 * `MANIFEST.in`: a list of files to include in the package for the command-line interface
 * `LICENSE`: License
 * `CONTRIBUTING.md`: Guide to contributing to BioSimulators-AMICI (this document)